vladkorotnev/plasma-clock/README.md

 ### Software flags

 * `HAS_WORDNIK_API`: compile with the Word Of The Day service using [Wordnik API](https://developer.wordnik.com/).
 This requires SSL, so bloats the firmware size significantly.
 * `HAS_BLUETOOTH_LE`: automatically set on ESP32.
 Required for Switchbot-over-BLE.
-Uses [NimBLE](https://github.com/apache/mynewt-nimble), but still increases firmware size significantly.
+Uses Arduino-BLE and increases firmware size significantly.
 * `HAS_OTAFVU`: OTA updates via ArduinoOTA.
 Currently disabled due to partition size constraints from the above.

 ### Thermal sensors